mqAncientHistory/cityOfRome/_drafts/PortaCarmentalis/portacarmentalis.md

  - Carmental Gate
  - Servian Walls
  - architecture
  author: jackson
  published: False
 ---

-#### _A double gate symbolizing superstition in death and victory in life, the Porta Carmentalis represented quintesstial Roman traits_
+#### _A double gate symbolizing superstition in death and triumph in life_

 ## Carmenta, the Namesake